MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/dall-e-maui-windows.md

 ## Modify your app's UI

-In this section, we'll modify the user interface to include an `Image` control that displays a generated image below the recommendation text.
+Next, we'll modify the user interface to include an `Image` control that displays a generated image below the recommendation text.

 1. If you are are starting with a new project, copy the XAML for `MainPage.xaml` from the [Create a recommendation app with .NET MAUI and ChatGPT](tutorial-maui-ai.md) tutorial.